Hannalysis/100DaysOfCode/README.md

 After an embarassingly long amount of time trying to get all the tests to pass, I decided to check the solution.
 More javascript practice to follow.

  ------------

+ --- Day 20 ---
+  2024-11-05

+  Today I continued with the javascript-exercises from The-Odin-Project.
+I managed to complete _05_sumAll_ and _06_leapYears_ with no issues.
+  I can almost say the same for 07_tempConversion, however I did have to take a bit of time to locate what method I should best use to round the numbers (using round did not allow me to specify any decimal places, so I utilised the toFixed() function, with a parseFloat type conversion to get the desired output.